Amaranthus caudatus: Culinary use and dishes

-Nowadays, and because of its nutritional values, some scientists explored the substitution of some vegetables by amaranth leaves in kenyan traditional dishes and investigated if the vitamins and minerals remain when boiled for instance.
-Depending on the vegetables used in the mix, minerals and iron uptake can be improved.
+Due to the food's nutritional value, scientists have explored the substitution of amaranth leaves for certain vegetables in traditional Kenyan traditional dishes.
+They have also investigated whether the vitamins and minerals remain when boiled, for instance.
+Depending on the vegetables used in the mix, mineral and iron uptake can be improved.

 Other uses

 Animal feed

 After the A. caudatus grains have been removed, the remaining plant material (stover) can be used for fodder.
-During dry seasons when forage is limited, fodder from A. caudatus stover would be an essential source of animal feed for Andean farmers to maintain their livestock.
+During dry seasons when forage is limited, fodder from A. caudatus stover is an essential source of animal feed for Andean farmers to maintain their livestock.

 Additionally, A. caudatus can be suitable to be used as a high-protein forage crop in the tropics.

 Natural dye

-In Peru, simple methods have been developed to extract Betalain from red varieties of A. caudatus to be used as non-toxic red food colouring.
+In Peru, simple methods have been developed to extract betalain from red varieties of A. caudatus to be used as non-toxic red food colouring.
 For some applications, this natural dye may be used to replace the use of synthetic dyes.
 However natural dyes tend to have a lower colour fastness and therefore may not function well as a direct substitution.